 systemctl start teamviewerd systemctl enable teamviewerd systemctl status teamviewerd

 Congratulations!
 You have successfully installed TeamViewer.
 Thanks for using this tutorial for installing TeamViewer on Debian 9 Stretch server.
-For additional help or useful information, we recommend you to check the official TeamViewer website.
+For additional help or useful information, we recommend you check the official TeamViewer website.